-The main objective of the proposed project are to improve the resilience of the sectors of fishing, aquaculture and forestry to natural hazards, to reduce the vulnerability of populations and natural habitats to hazards through the establishment of structures to better regulate flooding, control coastal erosion and fight against land salinization, and to enhance local development planning through integration of climate change, setting up local conventions and documenting lessons learned.
+The overall objective of the proposed project is to reduce the vulnerability of populations in the Saloum Islands, on the coast of Senegal, to flooding and coastal erosion.
+The resilience of natural habitats and populations would be enhanced through the implementation of protective measures, revival of the main productive sectors and promotion of local adaptation strategies to cope with the adverse effects of climate change.
+The specific objectives of the project are to i) improve the resilience of fisheries, aquaculture and forestry sectors to natural hazards; ii) reduce the vulnerability of populations and natural habitats to hazards through the establishment of structures to better regulate flooding, control coastal erosion and prevent land salinization; and iii) enhance local development planning through integration of climate change, setting up local conventions and documenting lessons learned.

-Component 1: Enhancing resilience for productive sectors in Dionewar Island (USD 230,500)
+Component 1: Enhancing resilience for productive sectors in Dionewar Island (US\$ 150,000)